isc-projects/kea/doc/sphinx/arm/hooks-class-cmds.rst

 The ``class-get`` Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-``class-get`` is used to retrieve detailed information about a specified
+:isccmd:`class-get` is used to retrieve detailed information about a specified
 class.
 The command structure is very simple:

 ::